alshehri149/Monte-Carlo/README.md

 # Accelerated Monte Carlo Simulation

 ## Brief:
     This project focuses on accelerating a scalar implementation of Monte Carlo simulation to price financial derivatives using CUDA and OpenACC.

 ## Project Structure:

     C++_Serial:     Contains the scalar implementation in C++.
     Common:         Contains shared headers.
     Cuda:           Contains CUDA implementation in C.
     Dataset:        Contains a dataset file.
 Only a single data point is currently used for testing.
     Numba:          Contains CUDA implementation in Python.
     OpenACC:        Contains OpenACC implementation.
     Output:         Contains C/C++ binaries generated using "Make".
+    Profiling:      Contains NVIDIA Nsight profiling files for all implementations.
+                    Profiling was performed for two sets of inputs:
+                    1M simulations and 100M simulations.
     Python_Serial:  Contains the scalar implementation in Python.